Street vendors, food trucks, and farmers' markets in the era of COVID-19

 - How can fresh foods be protected against COVID-19 while on display for sale?

-With these questions in mind, AIHA has created this “Reopening: Guidance for Street Vendors and Farmers’ Markets” guide to offer practical advice on operating a food truck, farmers’ market, or other street vendor shop during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for Street Vendors and Farmers Markets Guidance Document, 2nd edition” guide to offer practical advice on operating a food truck, farmers’ market, or other street vendor shop during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and farmers’ market organizations.

 These reopening guidelines share actional steps and recommendations to protect street vendors and customers from the spread of COVID-19, including information on the following key areas: